 The Wisła (Vistula) river

-The Wisła river (Vistula in English) is the longest river of Poland, crossing almost the enitre country from south to north.
+The Wisła river (Vistula in English) is the longest river of Poland, crossing almost the entire country from south to north.
 On its 1,047 (651 miles) journey from the mountains to the Baltic Sea, Kraków is the first major city it flows through.

 The banks of the river are very popular to jog, walk, cycle, picnic, read a book or take a small boat ride on.
 It seldomly causes havoc.
 During the September 2014 record rain fall in Central Europe, Kraków escaped rather unharmed.
 The people in many towns and villages in the Silesia region further west were less lucky.